HTML-Earth/navi-advent-2023/README.md

 * Drag and drop words and affixes to form a sentence
 * Listen to a story and answer questions

+The UI was made to fit a square aspect ratio, so it might look wrong otherwise.

 ## Third party resources:

 Roboto by Google (Apache License 2.0)